 About 10% of the surface, including most of the elevated regions, consists of highly deformed areas called tesserae.
 These appear to be tectonic features, but for whatever reason, Venus does not have continent-sized plates which move relative to each other.
 Instead, the crust cracks and fractures more easily than on Earth.

-Tesserae are always covered on their edges by other features, indicating they are the oldest regions on the planet.
+edges by other features, indicating they are the oldest regions on the planet.